asimay/P1-Extended-Kalman-Filter-Project/README.md

 ![alt text][image4]

-####  5. Fusion both Radar and Lidar data, but tune a good Q process noise, I increase the noise_ax and noise_ay  up to 13, and got good result:
+####  5. Fusion both Radar and Lidar data, but tune a good Q process noise, I increase the noise_ax and noise_ay  up to 13, and got a  good result:

 RMSE screenshot as below: